 When starting a new website project, companies often lose sight of what others outside their organisation are doing.
 Large competitors are able to adapt to user needs, web technologies and trends quickly.

 Running detailed competitor analysis workshops a few times a year to remain relevant within your industry will be integral in ensuring the effectiveness of any digital project.

-We’ve outlined some of the methods and reasons to run a competitor analysis, to help you ensure your website stands out from the crowd.
+We’ve outlined some of the methods and reasons to run a competitor check, to help you ensure your website stands out from the crowd.

 Alternatively, tools such as SimilarWeb can be used to retrieve traffic stats and determine the sources of your competitors’ traffic.